arudraMS/mslearn-fabric/Instructions/Labs/09- Mirroring & Direct Lake Reporting.md

-# Exercise 7: Data Warehouse Analyze Data in a Warehouse with Fabric Copilot
+# Exercise 11: Fabric Mirroring & Direct Lake Reporting

 ### Estimated Duration: 60 minutes

-In this lab, you will analyze data in a warehouse using Fabric Copilot by connecting to your data source, running queries, and visualizing insights to drive informed decision-making.
+In this lab, you will mirror data in a lakehouse using Fabric Mirroring  by connecting to your data source, running queries, and developing direct lake reports to drive informed decision-making.

 ## Lab objectives

 You will be able to complete the following tasks:

 - Connect to the Data Warehouse
+- Mirro the following Databases
 - Explore Data Sources
 - Run Data Queries
 - Visualize Data Insights